-There is a diverse range of online platforms available for charities to broadcast their story and build community, and it is crucial the sector harnesses the potential of these routes to market.
+There is a diverse range of online platforms available for charities to broadcast their story and build community.
+It is crucial the sector harnesses the potential of these digital routes to market.

-New media is always evolving and you have to evolve with it.
+New digital media is always evolving and you have to evolve with it.

-Once you’ve invested in remarkable content your next step is to back that content with a budget brave enough for it to be visible on the devices of your target audience – long gone are the days of relying on organic reach.
+Once you’ve invested in remarkable content, your next step is to back that content with a budget brave enough for it to be visible on your target audience’s devices.
+Long gone are the days of relying on organic reach.

-You’d be amazed how often charities and businesses fail to set aside sufficient advertising budget, it is a persistent blind spot.
+You’d be amazed how often charities and businesses fail to set aside sufficient digital advertising budget, it’s a persistent blind spot.

-The wide range of social media on offer means you can now deliver your communications with the accuracy of a marksman, maximising its impact and minimising cost.
+Furthermore, the wide range of platforms on offer means you can deliver your communications with the accuracy of a marksman: chiefly maximising impact, minimising cost.

 Hitting the sweet spot is only possible by choosing the right platforms for your products and messages.
 What are your target demographics and behaviours?
 How do consumers interact with the platform?
 And crucially, how precise are the ad tools in the ‘back end’?

-I talk about marketing marksmanship but it is only possible if your chosen broadcast platform has the precision ad tools for you to target the right people at precisely the right time.
+However, this marketing marksmanship is only possible if your chosen broadcast platform has the precision ad tools for you to target the right people at precisely the right time.

 Three quick tips to digital transformation

-1 If you are working with limited time and resource, don’t attempt to win on all social platforms.
+1 If you are working with limited time and resource, don’t attempt to win on all digital/social platforms.
 For most charities Facebook’s laser guided ad tools means it should be your first choice.

 2 Creatives drive results, videography is crucial.
-Front load your videos with ‘scroll stopping’ content and remember, real life stories perform – less corporate, keep it honest and unscripted.
+Therefore, front load your videos with ‘scroll stopping’ content and remember, real life stories perform – less corporate, keep it honest and unscripted.
 Heavy branding will kill your performance.